 So I told this to Michael.
-I said, "We've got to sit down and you've got to say to me, 'Look, I bought this company,' and I've got to say, 'But I'm doing great for your company!"
+I said, "We've got to sit down and you've got to say to me, 'Look, I bought this company,' and I've got to say, 'But I'm doing great for your company?"
 I want him to recognize in the deal that I'm a big writer for this company that he now owns.
 I have no question of him owning it, it was perfectly for sale, fair and square, all above board.

 He pointed out to me that he didn't want to hurt anyone and I pointed out to him that I knew that.
-And he's a genuine bloke, Mike.
-I don't think he wanted to

-very optimistic about it, I

-think we're going to be

-able to really sort out

-something on that one aspect-of bringing my deal

-a bit up to date.
-It's like going to your record company and saying, "Come on,

-guys!
-We've had a couple of

-number ones now!
-Don't you

-normally give the guy a Christmas hamper or something?"
-So

-I'd like a good deal for the future.
+And he's a genuine bloke, Mike, I don't think he wanted to one at all.
+But it's hurt anygot into a mess. feeling very optia bit of Sol'm mistic about it, I think we're going to be able to really sort out something on that one aspect-of bringing my deal a bit up to date.
+It's like going to your record company and saving, "Come on, guys!
+We've had a couple of number ones now!
+Don't you normally give the guy a Christmas hamper or something?"
+So I'd like a good deal for the future.